eyaler/stylegan-encoder/README.md

 ![Example image](./mona_example.jpg)

-From left to right: original image, predicted image from a ResNet pretrained on generated StyleGAN faces, and the final encoded image.
+From left to right: original image, predicted image from a ResNet trained on generated StyleGAN faces, and the final encoded image.

 What I've added: